ClareMorganRiddell/tournament/README.md

 # tournament
 My final project for the full-stack option  of the Udacity Nano Degree program "Introduction to Programming".

+### *Project Description* : *Tournament Planner*

+_In this project, you’ll be writing a Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament._

+_The game tournament will use the Swiss system for pairing up players in each round: players are not eliminated, and each player should be paired with another player with the same number of wins, or as close as possible._

+_This project has two parts: defining the database schema (SQL table definitions), and writing the code that will use it._

 ## Install

 * Download and Install